-Plats and Parcels: Downtown Musical Chairs Game Keeps Going
+Plats and Parcels: The Downtown Musical Chairs Game

 The announcement comes a decade after the National Trust placed the Civil War-era Old Main building on its list of the 11 most endangered historic buildings in the United States.

-The Walker’s Point Swimming Pool
+The Walker’s Point Swimming Hole

 If you didn’t know better you might think S. 5th St. in Walker’s Point was soon to be home to a new aquatics center.

 A crew from Catalyst Construction has cleared a half block of buildings.
-The empty pit that remains is lined by white walls.
+The empty pit that remains is lined by white walls, and almost looks like a swimming pool.

 But the concrete columns projecting from the eastern edge aren’t a base for diving boards.
 They’re support structures for a six-story apartment.